-- We use the first conditional to talk about possible situations in the present or future and say what we think the consequences will be. - We use if + present simple (affirmative or negative) to describe the possible action or event. - If I eat cheese, I won't be able to sleep. - When we are certain the future event will happen, we use when, not if. - When we get home, I'll look for information on the website. - We can use unless to say except if.
-We usually use a positive verb after unless. - If Dad isn't busy at work, he'll be home at 6.30.
-Unless Dad is busy at work, he'll be home at 6.30. - We use will (not) when we are sure of the consequence. - You'll learn lots of good English expressions if you watch films and TV series. - We use may/might (not) to show we are less sure about the consequence. - If we go out for dinner, I may have steak or I might have fish.
+- We use if + present simple (affirmative or negative) to describe the possible action or event.
+If I eat cheese, I won't be able to sleep. - When we are certain the future event will happen, we use when, not if. - When we get home, I'll call my aunt. - We can use unless to say except if.
+We usually use a positive verb after unless.
+If Dad isn't busy at work, he'll be home at 6.30.
+Unless Dad is busy at work, he'll be home at 6.30. - We use will (not) when we are sure of the consequence.
+You'll learn lots of good English expressions if you watch films and TV series. - We use may/might (not) to show we are less sure about the consequence.
+If we go out for dinner, I may have steak or I might have fish.
 I don't know! - When we use if, when or unless to start the sentence, we use a comma between the two parts.
 When I finish my homework, I'll help Olivia with hers.